wilkesk99ACT/Event-Analyzer/README.md

 - **Faster event turnaround.** The tool performs the settings cross-reference and logic resolution automatically for every event, replacing what is otherwise a manual, multi-step process specific to each relay's configuration.
-- **Fewer misdiagnosed trips.** A built-in set of diagnostic checks is specifically designed to catch cases where the obvious-looking cause is not the actual cause — including trips driven by internal logic rather than a measured fault, trips issued on an already-open breaker, and voltage/current mismatches consistent with a failed voltage-sensing channel (e.g. a blown PT fuse) rather than a real fault.
-Each of these previously required a trained eye to catch on manual review; the tool now surfaces them automatically, every time.
+- **Fewer misdiagnosed trips.** A set of diagnostic checks looks for cases where the obvious- looking cause may not be the actual one — including trips driven by internal logic rather than a measured fault, trips issued on an already-open breaker, and voltage/current mismatches consistent with a failed voltage-sensing channel (e.g. a blown PT fuse) rather than a real fault.
+These are exactly the kind of pattern that's easy to miss on a quick manual review, and the tool is intended to help surface them consistently — the flags are a prompt to look closer, not a substitute for that look.
 - **Broader usability.** Correctly interpreting nested SELogic by hand is a specialized skill.
   Presenting the resolved logic chain as a diagram — rather than requiring a manual settings walkthrough — allows a wider range of personnel to correctly interpret an event.